By Terrence Curry

 b) The vertical spread

-Creating a vertical spread is simple.
+You can create a vertical spread very simple.

-This options strategy is when you make a simultaneous purchase and sale of two options of the same type with the same expiration, but different strike prices.
+To be more understanding, this options strategy is when you make a simultaneous purchase and sale of two options of the same type with the same expiration, but different strike prices.

 If you buy calls at one strike price and write calls with a different strike price you have to create a vertical spread.